Carpet Padding Buying Guide

 Other names: synthetic felt, felt pad, jute

 I consider fiber pad a specialty pad.
 It’s a flat dense pad that’s not very spongy.
 This makes it great support for Berber, and other carpets that call for fiber pad in their warranty.
 Fiber pads come in synthetic and natural varieties.
 Most are synthetic now, and you should go with synthetic in most cases.
 Natural fibers such as felt and jute tend to mold easily.
 For both the synthetic and natural fiber pads, I’d let your warranty make the decision if it’s right for you or not.
-If your carpet warranty calls for it, than you obviously need to go with it.
+If your carpet warranty calls for it, then you obviously need to go with it.
 If it doesn’t call for it, I don’t see an advantage in fiber pad.

 Pros and cons of waffle rubber pad